soumitag/SLIDE/README.md

 #### **Availability**

-SLIDE is available both online both as an online version as well as a stand-alone version (for installation on user's computer).
+SLIDE is available both as an online version as well as a stand-alone version (for installation on user's computer).
 To access the online version click [here](http://137.132.97.109/VTBox/)

 #### **Installation Instructions**